SolaceDev/solace-dev-tutorials/src/pages/samples/solace-samples-rest-messaging/publish-subscribe.md

   </tr>
 </table>

-You can learn about each of these components using [Features – REST Introduction]({{ site.docs-rest-introduction }}){:target="_top"}.
+You can learn about each of these components using [Features – REST Introduction](https://docs.solace.com/Open-APIs-Protocols/Using-REST.htm).
 In the script below, update VPNNAME to match that of your Solace messaging solution, and the RC_HOST and RC_PORT to match your REST consumer application.

 ```
 home